Lucy Underdown

-Lucy Underdown (born 18 May 1990) is a British strongwoman.
-Based out of Kent, Underdown represents England in competition.
-Underdown began her amateur career in 2018, later appearing in her first professional competitions in 2021.
-She is known as one of the best female deadlifters in the world, breaking the standard deadlift record in strongwoman three separate times.
-She is the first (and currently the only) woman to deadlift 700 lbs and currently holds the women's record for max deadlift (with strongman refereeing and equipment standards) with 325 kg.
+Lucy Underdown (born 18 May 1990) is an English strongwoman competitor and a police woman from Kent.

+One of the best female deadlifters in the world, she is the first (and currently the only) woman to deadlift 700 lb and holds both standard bar and elephant bar women's deadlift records in strongwoman with 325 kg and 318 kg respectively.

 Early life

-Underdown was encouraged to begin athletics after her twin sister, Amy, began sprinting at the age of eleven.
-Underdown joined the same athletics club and began competing in shot put and discus.
-She became one of the best female throwers in the United Kingdom, ranking either first or second from age 12 into her 20's.
-Underdown eventually quit in 2017 after seventeen years of competition.
+Being inspired by her twin sister Amy, Underdown was drawn towards athletics at a young age.
+She competed in sprinting first and then moved to shot put and discus and became one of the best female throwers in the United Kingdom, ranking either first or second from age 12 into her 20s.
+After 17 years of competition, she quit in 2017.